somuoki/laravel-bookings/README.md

 If you discover a security vulnerability within this project, please send an e-mail to [help@rinvex.com](help@rinvex.com).
 All security vulnerabilities will be promptly addressed.

-## About Rinvex

-Rinvex is a software solutions startup, specialized in integrated enterprise solutions for SMEs established in Alexandria, Egypt since June 2016.
-We believe that our drive The Value, The Reach, and The Impact is what differentiates us and unleash the endless possibilities of our philosophy through the power of software.
-We like to call it Innovation At The Speed Of Life.
-That’s how we do our share of advancing humanity.

 ## License